Reda-BENMAKDAD/HideTwitterViews/README.md

 ## Description

 >`hideTwitterViews` is a simple Chrome extension that removes the views count from tweets on Twitter.
-With this extension, you can browse Twitter without seeing the number of views for each tweet.
+With this extension, you can browse Twitter without seeing the number of views for each tweet. (apparently people are annoyed by that)

 ## Installation